brandur/sorg/content/articles/go-worker-pool.md

 otherwise known as a [thread pool][thread-pool]).

-Worker pools are a model in which a fixed number of _m_ workers (implemented in Go with goroutines) work there way through _n_ tasks in a work queue (implemented in Go with a channel).
+Worker pools are a model in which a fixed number of _m_ workers (implemented in Go with goroutines) work their way through _n_ tasks in a work queue (implemented in Go with a channel).
 Work stays in a queue until a worker finishes up its current task and pulls a new one off.